 Mountain & Travel Resources

-We saw a spike in demand and visitation due to significant snowfall and wanted to point guests to one location that had all relevant resources to make the most of their trip.
+We experienced a spike in demand and visitation due to significant snowfall.
+Our objective was to point guests to one location that had all relevant resources to make the most of their Lake Tahoe trip.
 Resources included: real-time lift & trail status, snow report, mobile app, weather, snowfall tracker, real-time road conditions, operations blog and ways to save on lift tickets.

 Communicated through our email campaigns

 News of #januBURIED was shared by regional and national publications including: